 We will need to change some folders permissions:

-mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the Microweber CMS.
+Next, we will need to log in to the MariaDB console and create a database for the Microweber CMS.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Microweber CMS installation:

 We will create Apache virtual host for your Microweber website.
 First, create ‘

 Next, create the virtual host: